elixir-no-nels/ehos-python/docs/usage.md

 system specific information into.
 Do not alter these unless you fully understand the system.

-#### EHOS behaviour configuration file
+#### EHOS daemon connection and behaviour configuration file

-There is an example ehos.yaml.example file provided.
-You will need to fill in is the cloud details, eg: username, password, vm-image etc. The remainder of the file regards the behaviour of the ehos daemon, like the max number of nodes to create etc, and htcondor specific customisation.
+There is an example etc/ehos.yaml.example file provided.
+This will needed to be renamed to etc/ehos.yaml and credentials for openstack connection filled in, eg: username, password, vm-image etc. The remainder of the file regards the behaviour of the ehos daemon, like the max number of nodes to create etc, and htcondor specific customisation.
 The template-file, with its comments, should be self explanatory.
 In the HTCondor section it is important to change the password to something unique as this restricts what nodes are allowed to connect to the EHOS instance.

 #### VM creation files

-The configuration files are all cloud-init files in yaml format.
+The configuration files for VM creation are all cloud-init files in yaml format.
 These configuration files can either be used as is or as templates for tweaking the system.
-Notice that all the files have been created to centos 7 systems, so some alterations might be required if your system differs from this.
+Notice that all the files have been created for centos 7 systems, so alterations might be required if your system differs from this.

 ### Configure OpenStack

-EHOS is using OpenStack to provide the virtual servers used for the compute environment.
+EHOS uses OpenStack to provide the virtual machines (VM) used for the compute environment.
 Most of the initial configuration of the OpenStack service can be done either by using the OpenStack dashboard or the OpenStack command line interface (CLI).
 The CLI is installed as